Meta Platforms, Inc. (NASDAQ:META) Insider Sells $478,183.90 in Stock

 Meta Platforms Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 26th.
-Shareholders of record on Friday, June 14th were paid a $0.50 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, June 26th.
+Investors of record on Friday, June 14th were issued a $0.50 dividend.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 0.38%.
 The ex-dividend date was Friday, June 14th.
-This represents a $2.00 annualized dividend and a yield of 0.38%.
-Meta Platforms’s dividend payout ratio is presently 11.49%.
+Meta Platforms’s dividend payout ratio is currently 11.49%.

 Meta Platforms Company Profile